Behind the Lens: Seeing Stripes in the Forests

 But Leonardo DiCaprio was not the only celebrity who gave wild tigers the attention they deserved.
 Over the last weekend, well-known figures like Heidi Klum, Ellen DeGeneres, and Mark Hamill were among those who showed their support on Global Tiger Day.

-Meanwhile, WWF has teamed up with Tiger Beer to spread awareness on the illegal tiger trade- the most immediate threat facing wild tigers.
+Meanwhile, WWF teamed up with Tiger Beer to and engaged thousands of people around the world to take a stand against illegal tiger trade – the most immediate threat facing wild tigers.

 Criminals are turning to digital platforms and social media to sell illegal products such as tiger teeth, claws, parts of their skin, and traditional medicine made with tiger parts.